How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 5. Focus (or prioritize) your activities on one social media platform.

 Too many authors try to do too much—to be everywhere all at once.
-Others think that by repeatedly posting the cover of their book, they’re somehow impressing readers and encouraging them to buy it.
+Others think that by repeatedly posting the cover of their book, they’re somehow impressing readers and encouraging them to buy.
 Not so.

-Share quotes from your book, stories about you writing it, reviews and endorsements as they come in, images from your book, photos or news of you with your book or talking about your book, topics or thoughts that spin off from your book—and any news at all related to your book.
+Share quotes from your book, stories about you writing it, reviews and endorsements as they come in, images from your book; photos or news of you with your book or talking about your book; topics or thoughts that spin off from your book—any and all news related to your book.

 Wishing you success on your book launch and on your book marketing activities.
 With a book marketing plan and some help, you can sell more books online and find more readers.